 Generational differences drive so many societal changes, yet overgeneralizations about the wants and needs of large portions of the population can lead to costly misconceptions.
 One well-respected researcher is trying to unravel myth from reality.

 By: Camilla McLaughlin

-The new year is prime time for real estate forecasts and most experts look to the economy, stock market performance, job growth, the cost of labor and materials for insights into the future.
+When developing real estate forecasts, most experts look to the economy, stock market performance, job growth, the cost of labor and materials for insights into the future.
 Population trends figure into these recipes, but some experts contend the key to understanding what’s ahead for real estate lies in an in-depth analysis of changes in generations decade by decade.

 “Sweeping demographic and generation shifts are quickly transforming America,” says John Burns in the introduction to Big Shifts Ahead, which takes a deep dive into generations and how they influence real estate.
 “Every individual and business feels the impact of government policies, the sharing economy, new technologies and rapidly changing societal norms.
 Many of the shifts make life better for some and worse for others.
 Those who understand and plan for the big shifts ahead better than others will win,” says Burns, whose research also contributed to a report from the Urban Land Institute (ULI), Demographic Strategies for Real Estate.
 From the growth of suburban communities that combine the most-desired features of urban settings with a small-town vibe, to the rise in demand for rentals, many of the trends Burns foresees are already at play, while others are just beginning to gain momentum.